 Key attributes needed

 Energy, ambition and ‘get up and go’.
-Good training and an aptitude for change.Posted about 4 years ago
+Good training and an aptitude for change.Posted over 4 years ago